 How Does ChondroFiller Work?

 ChondroFiller is a sterile, cell-free gel made from type I collagen.
-It is given as a single-step, non-surgical injection into the joint, where it sets and may settle over worn surfaces, adding a protective, cushioning layer that helps reduce grinding.
-Because it is collagen-based, it has biological potential, but it is best understood as a supportive, joint-preserving injection — not a guaranteed repair, cure or reversal of arthritis.
+It is a Class III CE-marked medical device manufactured by Meidrix Biomedicals and imported into the UK under prescription.
+Given as a single-step, non-surgical injection into the joint, it sets and may settle over worn surfaces, adding a protective, cushioning layer that helps reduce grinding.
+Because it is collagen-based, it has biological potential — recruiting the patient's own progenitor cells to support repair — but it is best understood as a supportive, joint-preserving injection, not a guaranteed repair, cure or reversal of arthritis.

-Unlike some procedures, ChondroFiller does not require harvesting tissue from elsewhere in the body or growing cells in a lab beforehand.
+Unlike some procedures, ChondroFiller does not require harvesting tissue from elsewhere in the body or growing cells in a laboratory beforehand.
 This keeps treatment simple for the patient, with no donor site.

 ChondroFiller offers several advantages over surgery.
 It is a single-stage, non-surgical injection through a fine needle under ultrasound guidance, with no incision and minimal disturbance to the joint.
-For most people the whole thing is a simple outpatient injection.
+For most people the whole procedure is a straightforward outpatient appointment.

 Published experience is reassuring, reporting improvements in pain and function with a low rate of adverse events (Corain et al., 2023).
 Responses vary, and benefits cannot be guaranteed.